 He played for Partizan between 1945 and 1959 helping them win two Yugoslav First League titles and four Yugoslav Cups, and was named the club's greatest player in history in 1995.
 Internationally, he is the all-time top scorer for Yugoslavia, scoring 38 goals in 63 appearances between 1946 and 1956, and was member of Yugoslav squads which won two Olympic silver medals (in 1948 and 1952) and played in two World Cups (in 1950 and 1954).

 ST: Davor Suker

 He was a part of Yugoslavia's Golden Generation in the 1990's.
 He later played for Croatia, where he is the all-time leading scorer.
 He is best remembered for finishing the top scorer at the WC in 1998, where Croatia reached the semifinal.
-He also played with Sevilla, Arsenal, West Ham and 1860 Munich.
+He also played with Seville, Real Madrid, Arsenal, West Ham and 1860 Munich.
 He was a top scorer in La Liga while playing for Seville and Real Madrid.

 ST: Alen Boksic

 He won the 1992–93 UEFA Champions League, and was voted fourth in the 1993 European Footballer of the Year poll.
 That same year, he was named Croatian Footballer of the Year.
 He also won two Serie A titles in 1997 and 2000 with Juventus and Lazio respectively, and is regarded as one of the best foreign players in the history of Serie A since 1980's.
 He played for both Yugoslavia and Croatia.
 He missed the 1998 World Cup Finals due to an injury.

 Ivica Olić, Tomislav Crnković, Ivica Šurjak, Jurica Jerković and Aljoša Asanović, Ivan Rakitic, Mario Mandžukić